 good, effective habits that will help you to easily and painlessly get the most of your marriage.

-When both spouses are highly skilled at relationships, and each is working on improving himself/herself, both the marriage and happiness level will flourish.
+When both spouses are highly skilled at relationships, and each is working on improving himself/herself, both the marriage and the partners' happiness will flourish.
+You see, marriage and happiness do go together.